jfan0010/DataVizGNI/README.md

-# FIT3179 Week 10 Homework
+# Monash University FIT3179 Data Visualisation II - Gross National Income

-This repo is dedicated for FIT3179 Week 10 homework submission.
+This repo is for Monash University FIT3179 Data Visualisation II submission.

-The site is published at https://jfan0010.github.io/FIT3179Week10Homwork/.
+The site is published at https://jfan0010.github.io/DataVizGNI/.